 Anger is often based on envy, a perceived inequality, driven by one’s perception of inferiority or some injustice.
 When envy goes unchecked, it becomes anger and can physically damage the body.
 Our God tells us over and over that we find good health in patience and peace.
 Most doctors would tell you that unchecked anger affects one’s blood and can result in disease, even death.
 There is an observed correlation between anger and physical illness, including hypertension and stroke, heart disease, gastric ulcers, and bowel diseases.

 The most convincing reason not to be angry, however, is that anger is offensive to our God.
-The worst consequence of anger is not getting colitis or even a divorce but a grieving God Himself!
+The worst consequence of anger is not getting colitis or even a divorce, but a grieving God Himself!
 We are called to get rid of all forms of anger because they invite God’s wrath against the ungodly and because they are incompatible with the new life God has given us.

 (Colossians 3:5-11) – “Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.
 Because of these, the wrath of God is coming.
 You used to walk in these ways, in the life you once lived.
 But now you must also rid yourselves of all such things as these: anger, rage, malice, slander, and filthy language from your lips.
 Do not lie to each other, since you have taken off your old self with its practices and have put on the new self, which is being renewed in knowledge in the image of its Creator.
 Here there is no Gentile or Jew, circumcised or uncircumcised, barbarian, Scythian, slave or free, but Christ is all, and is in all.”